JSander72/152_Database_Design_Lecture/README.md

 #### **Many-to-Many (M) Relationship**

 In a many-to-many relationship, records in Table A can be related to multiple records in Table B, and vice versa.
-Since relational databases don't directly support many-to-many relationships, they are required to use a junction (or linking) table to facilitate the connection.
+Since relational databases don't directly support many-to-many relationships, they are required to use a junction (or association) table to facilitate the connection.

 **Example:**